dapyourUP/dapUP/README.md

 For a DapUP project description please go to
  [DapUP Highlights](https://github.com/dapyourUP/dapUP/blob/main/dapUPhighlights.pdf).

-A project intro can found on [YouTube](https://www.youtube.com/watch?v=eF8DfRRavKo).
+A project intro can be found on [YouTube](https://www.youtube.com/watch?v=eF8DfRRavKo).